Pixwell Gooseberry Plants - Bare Root

 We Ship Healthy Dormant Trees

 At BearFruit Nursery, we make sure your bare root trees, shrubs, and plants arrive happy, healthy, and ready to grow.
-Orders ship in fall or early spring while plants are dormant to reduce transplant shock.
+Bare root plants and cuttings ship dormant during appropriate planting windows.
+Orders may be held to ensure safe arrival.

 Here’s what to expect: